Bob Beckel

 Robert Gilliland Beckel (November 15, 1948 – February 20, 2022) was an American political analyst and pundit, and political operative.
 He was a registered Democrat, and from 2011 until 2015 an analyst and commentator on Fox News.
 He was an original co-host of The Five until he was released in 2015 after being absent for several months recovering from back surgery.
 Briefly, Beckel became a commentator for CNN, but returned to Fox News as co-host of The Five on January 16, 2017.
 On May 19, 2017, Fox News announced Beckel had been fired again after he was accused of making a racist remark to a Fox News employee.

 Early life

-Beckel was born in Greenwich Village, Manhattan and grew up in Lyme, Connecticut.
-He is the son of Cambridge Graham Beckel Jr. (author of Workshops for the World: The United Nations Family of Agencies) and Ellen Gilliland Beckel.
-Both of Beckel's parents were alcoholics.
-He is the older brother of actor Graham Beckel.
+Beckel was born in Greenwich Village, Manhattan and grew up in Lyme, Connecticut, where he attended Lyme-Old Lyme High School.
+He is the son of and Ellen (née Gilliland; 1916-1999) and Cambridge Graham Beckel Jr. (1913-2002), author of Workshops for the World: The United Nations Family of Agencies.
+He grew up with his younger brother, actor Graham Beckel, and older sister, Margaret Somerville Beckel.

 Beckel received a BA from Wagner College in Staten Island.
 While in college, he played football and was a brother of Theta Chi fraternity. and worked for Robert F. Kennedy's presidential campaign in 1968.

 After college, Beckel served in the Philippines as a Peace Corps volunteer from 1971 to 1972, and later was a graduate school professor of politics at George Washington University.